uyar/lektor-fixedlang/README.rst

   lektor plugin add lektor-fixedlang

 The plugin can be configured using the ``configs/fixedlang.ini`` file.
-Every section is the name of the tag that will wrap the pattern.
+Every section is the language code of the patterns in that section.
-Every key in the section is a regular expression pattern and the value is the language for the pattern.
+Keys are insignificant except that they have to be unique in their sections.

 Example::

-  [span]
+  [en]
-  \bWikipedia\b = en
+  1 = Wikipedia

 .. _Lektor: https://www.getlektor.com/